Fascine

 In war they have often been used to help armies – in modern times, especially tanks and other vehicles – cross trenches, valleys, marshes, muddy or uneven terrain, etc.

 Early military use

-Fascine bundles were used defensively for revetting (shoring up) trenches or ramparts, especially around artillery batteries, or offensively to fill in ditches and cross obstacles on a battlefield.
+Fascine bundles were used defensively for revetting (shoring up) trenches or ramparts, especially around artillery batteries, or offensively to fill in ditches and to cross obstacles on a battlefield.

-Fascine bridges are a regularly attested feature of Roman military engineering and would have been widespread in the ancient world due to their usefulness and ease of construction.
-During the Siege of Alesia, the Gauls repeatedly attempted to repel the invading Romans by filling their trenches in with fascines and covering their traps, to support their counter-assault.
+Fascine bridges, a regularly attested feature of Roman military engineering, would have been widespread in the ancient world due to their usefulness and ease of construction.
+During the Siege of Alesia in 52 BCE, the Gauls attempted to repel the invading Romans by filling the Roman trenches in with fascines and covering their traps, to support their counter-assault.